Hackinator07/thebirdiebriefing.github.io/src/data/articles/walmart-nw-ark-r1-2025.md

         description: "Sponsors of the Waste Warriors, a waste diversion team"
 ---

 The Walmart NW Arkansas Championship was already abbreviated, being cut to 54 holes instead of the usual 72, but this year it became a single round.
 Overnight storms turned Pinnacle Country Club into a swamp (with more between Friday and Saturday), leaving the LPGA with no choice but to freeze the leaderboard.
+Japan’s Minami Katsu and American Sarah Schmelzel both carded 63s to finish at eight under.

 Somi Lee, one of Korea's top players, had opened with a commendable 64—good enough to sit just one shot back of Sarah Schmelzel and Japan's Minami Katsu.
 She, like everyone else, would not get another swing that counted.